OSC/ood-documentation/source/customization.rst

 ``/var/www/ood/public/maintenance/index.html`` which you can change or brand to be your own.
 Changes to this file will persist through upgrades.

-Apache return this html file and a 503 response code to all users who's ip does not match one of the configured whitelist regular expressions.
+Apache returns this html file and a 503 response code to all users who's IP does not match one of the configured whitelist regular expressions.
 The whitelist is to allow staff, localhost or a subset of your users access while restricting others.

-In this example we allow access to anyone from ``192.168.1..*`` which is the 192.168.1.0/24 CIDR and the single ip '10.0.0.1'.
+In this example we allow access to anyone from ``192.168.1..*`` which is the 192.168.1.0/24 CIDR and the single IP '10.0.0.1'.

 These are the settings you'll need for this functionality.

-.. warning:: use_rewrites is used outside of this functionality so when you reset your configurations after the downtime, be sure to only reset what you have to.

 .. code:: yaml

+  # /etc/ood/config/ood_portal.yml
   use_rewrites: true
   use_maintenance: true
   maintenance_ip_whitelist:
     # examples only!
 Your ip regular expressions will be specific to your site.
     - '192.168.1..*'
     - '10.0.0.1'

+To start maintenance mode (and thus start serving this page) simply ``touch /etc/ood/maintenance.enable`` to create the nessecary file.
+When your downtime is complete just remove the file and all the traffic will be served normally again.
+The existance of this file is what starts or stops maintenance mode, not it's content, so you will not need to restart apache or modify it's config files for this to take affect.